canyon289/canyon289.github.io/dev/content/NonProgrammerPart2.md

 your career and some of the experiences I've had with programming in mine

 * [Intent of series and introduction]({filename}NonProgrammer.md)
-* What Programming without being a Programmer means
+* What Programming as a Non Programmer means
 * Why Programming as a Non Programmer  could be helpful for your life and career
 * Why Programming as a Non Programmer could be bad for your life and career
 * My lessons and experiences writing code as a non programmer